Nigeltve/SFND_Unscented_Kalman_Filter-gpokhark/README.md

 UKF algorithm was implemented as shown in the class practice problem.

 To pass the project the RMSE values should not cross the threshold values set in `highway.h`.
 Also the solution should converge within 1.0e6 seconds of time.
-I observed for the solution to converge faster the value of P - uncertainty co-variance matrix should be properly initialized.
+I observed, for the solution to converge faster, the value of P - uncertainty co-variance matrix should be properly initialized.
 I tried initializing P as an identity matrix, but the solution didn't converge fast enough to pass the timing criteria.
 Hence later I initialized the P matrix with the lidar measurement noise variance value of 0.15*0.15 = 0.0225 along the x and y positions.
 This helped in faster convergence.

-I modified `highway.h` and `main.cpp` so as to write the NIS Radar and NIS Lidar data to their respective text files for further analysis.Created `NIS_Plotting_Script.ipynb` script to plot NIS vs steps to see if the results obtained are consistent or not.
+I modified `highway.h` and `main.cpp` so as to write the NIS Radar and NIS Lidar data to their respective text files for further analysis.
+Created `NIS_Plotting_Script.ipynb` script to plot NIS vs steps to see if the results obtained are consistent or not.
 Tried different process noise co-variance values for `std_a_` and `std_yawdd_`.
-Finally got consistent results with `std_a_ = 3;` and `std_yawdd_ = 2;`, as you can see in the plots below.
+Finally, got consistent results with `std_a_ = 3;` and `std_yawdd_ = 2;`, as you can see in the plots below.

 ![NIS_Radar_Plot](./media/NIS_Radar.png)